Classical Drama and Theatre

 Return to Chapters

 Chapter 11: Greek Drama after the Post-Classical Age

 I. Post-Post-Classical Theatre, or The End of Greek Theatre

-The theatre is one of the best barometers by which to measure the social and culture changes which occurred in Greece during the post-classical period.
-The new breed of playwrights, actors, technicians and producers who emerged at this time attests to the radical evolution which transpired in and after Alexander's day, especially the growing cosmopolitanism of ancient society.
-For instance, Greek festivals mutated drastically over the course of the fourth century BCE, many becoming panhellenic, i.e. "involving all Greeks" and not just a single polis.
+The theatre is one of the best barometers by which to measure the social and culture changes that occurred in Greece during the post-classical period.
+The new breed of playwrights, actors, technicians and producers who emerged at this time attests to the radical evolution that transpired in and after Alexander's day, especially the growing cosmopolitanism of ancient society.
+For instance, Greek festivals mutated drastically over the course of the fourth century BCE, many becoming panhellenic, i.e. "involving all Greeks (i.e. not just a single polis)."
 When its rising popularity impelled theatre into arenas outside the narrow confines of Athens and the worship of Dionysus, the opportunity to produce drama expanded exponentially.

 A. Actors and Acting

 But if playwrights and technicians were standing in line for handouts, actors most certainly were not.
 Mega-stars like Polus, Neoptolemus and Theodorus, the diadochoi of classical theatre, could command huge sums just for appearing on stage and bringing to life the grand old classics of tragedy.
 Ever more as time went on, it was not new works that audiences demanded; instead, they sought the refuge of dramatic glories from the past.
 It was this age, remember, that inscribed the Parian Marble recalling Athens' triumphs in politics and theatre centuries prior, with remarkably little to say about the world that carved this stone.
 Whereas most people see their own times as vitally important, it's as if the Greeks of the Hellenistic Age saw history in more vivid detail than their own lives.